Jonathan-Chia/portfolio/dashboard_report_visualization/shiny/shiny_useful_code.md

-# Email DataTable as CSV/Excel within Company through SMTP
+# Email DataTable as CSV/Excel within Company through SMTP <a name="EmailDataTableasCSV/ExcelwithinCompanythroughSMTP"></a>
 ------------------------------------------------------------

 Create an email button: